 The Cape Otway Koala Management Actions

-In early 2015, DELWP established an independent panel of animal welfare and ecological experts on how to proactively manage the koala over-abundance at Cape Otway.
+In early 2015, DELWP established an independent expert panel of animal welfare and ecological experts on how to proactively manage the koala over-abundance at Cape Otway.
 This resulted in the development of the Cape Otway Koala Management Actions.
 Since 2015, DELWP has been delivering management programs identified in the Management Actions to improve the health of the koala population and their habitat at Cape Otway.

 Key management actions include health assessments, translocation, euthanasing any unhealthy koalas to prevent their suffering and fertility controlling healthy females.